• Skip to main content

 Instructions

-• Make the kabayaki sauce by adding the soy sauce, sake and sugar to a small pan and boiling until most of the liquid has evaporated and the mixture is thick and syrupy.
+• Make the kabayaki sauce by adding the soy sauce, sake, and sugar to a small saucepan and bringing it to a boil.
+Cook it until most of the liquid has evaporated, and the mixture is thick and syrupy.

-• Carefully fold your nori in half, if the nori is fresh, it should easily split in half along the fold and make two 3.75 inch x 8 inch pieces.
+• Carefully fold your sheet of nori in half.
+If the nori is fresh, it should easily split in half along the fold and make two 3.75 inch x 8 inch pieces.
 If it's not splitting easily, use scissors to cut the nori in half.

 • Lay one piece of nori towards the bottom of the mat.
 Lightly wet your fingers with water, then add a small amount of rice onto the nori.